NHS South Yorkshire Integrated Care Board (ICB)

 NHS South Yorkshire will hold its next board meeting in public on Wednesday 6 November 2024.
 The meeting took place at the South Yorkshire Mayoral Combined Authority offices, 11 Broad Street West, Sheffield, S1 2BQ, Rooms G3/4.

-The recording of the meeting will be available to view here shortly.
+The recording of the meeting can be viewed here.

 Wednesday 4 September 2024